nasa/UQ-Kernel-Mini-App/README.md

 ## Challenge
 Devise  an  interface  (front end)  and  computational  engine  (back end)
-that  increases  the  usability,efficiency, and scalability of NASA open-source uncertainty quantification software.
+that  increases  the  usability, efficiency, and scalability of NASA open-source uncertainty quantification software.

 ### Sub-challenge 1: interface
  How can we best allow users from all disciplines to “plug” their own